mehill37/MechaCar_Statistical_Analysis/README.md

 The variance of suspension coils for all manufacturing lots in total is 62.29 lbs/sq.in. .
 This meets the design specifications and does not exceed 100 lbs./sq.in. .

-The data is then grouped by Manufacturing Lot to summarize the statistics for PSI within each lot.
+The data is grouped by Manufacturing Lot to summarize the statistics for PSI within each lot.

 ```
 lot_grouping <- group_by(Coils, Manufacturing_Lot)